ArsenalGunners/MVMDD/README.md

 <img src="https://github.com/CollabAR-Source/MVMDD/blob/master/video.gif" width = "500" height = "300" hspace="170" align=center />

 ## 4. Citation
-Please cite the following paper in your publications if the dataset helps your research.
+Please cite the following papers in your publications if the dataset helps your research.

      *IPSN citaion link will be released after publication.*